 The Watershed is a media centre right on the harbourside.
 This opened back in 1982 and has become a leading digital media centre in the South West.
 Today it is home to three cinemas, a café and bar and a media studio.
 Bristol is also fast becoming a creative hub and is seeing the growth of the Bristol Creative Quarter.

 Centred around the Paintworks, in a collection of old industrial buildings, this exciting venue on Bristol’s Harbourside is host to events and a range of businesses such as architects, artists, website designers, film and photography studios etc…

-If you are looking for things to do when you visit Bristol, we do recommend you spend some time at the Bristol Harbourside.
+If you are looking for things to do when you visit Bristol, we do recommend you spend some time at Bristol Harbourside.
 Take a walk along the quayside, or even better a ferry ride.
 Stop off at some of the museums or other recommended sites en route.
 Visit some of our favourite Bristol Restaurants and if you are lucky you might even be able to catch a Bristol Festival.